ejosephslab/pgrna/README.md

-Here we have presented a computational tool in MATLAB and python for the design of polyvalent guide RNAs which is optimized for activity at multiple viral sites, while also avoiding interactions with the host genome or transcriptome.
+# Here we have presented a computational tool in MATLAB and python for the design of polyvalent guide RNAs which is optimized for activity at multiple viral sites, while also avoiding interactions with the host genome or transcriptome.

-Instructions for windows:
+## Instructions for windows:

-Software needed to be installed for running the code in python
+### Software needed to be installed for running the code in python:
 1) Install Python for windows
       Go to the Anaconda Distribution Page at [Anaconda Installation](https://www.anaconda.com/products/individual).
 Click Download and select the latest Python version.
 Please ensure that you check the box that says "add to PATH" when installing on PC.